devsecfranklin/talk-hack-the-universe/shmoo_firetalks/PITCHME.md

 @ul[circles](false)

 - This talk is about Radio Astronomy
-  - What the heck is it?
+  - What the heck is RA?
   - A bit of relevant history
   - What's cool about it
   - How can we even?